 Because it takes energy to mine and separate oil from the sands, oil sands extraction releases more greenhouse gases than other forms of oil production.
 The mines shown in the image emitted more than 20 million tons of greenhouse gases in 2008— a product of both oil production and electricity production for the mining operation.
 The effort produced the equivalent of 86 to 103 kilograms of carbon dioxide for every barrel of crude oil produced.
 By comparison, 27 to 58 kilograms of carbon dioxide are emitted in the conventional production of a barrel of crude oil.

 For all of these reasons, some groups have labeled the oil sands an environmental menace.
 On the other hand, they offer a stable source of energy and economic growth.
 The Athabasca oil sands are the largest segment of the economy in Alberta, making up just over 30 percent of the gross domestic product.
-In 2009 and 2010, the Alberta government received more than three billion dollars in royalties from oil companies.
+In the 2013–2014 fiscal year, the Alberta government reported that “synthetic crude oil and bitumen royalty [from oil companies] accounted for about $5.2 billion or almost 55 per cent of Alberta’s $9.6 billion non-renewable resource revenue.”

 - Alberta Energy.
 (2011, November 4).
 Facts and statistics.
 Government of Alberta.
 Accessed November 11, 2011.